Eurostar: Controls and security

+Travel from Calais or Lille towards Brussels and the Netherlands has no border or security control.
+On 7 July 2020, a modified agreement was signed in Brussels that includes The Netherlands in the previous agreement.
+This allows for juxtaposed controls in Amsterdam and Rotterdam like those in Brussels and Paris.
 When the tripartite agreements were signed, the Belgian Government said that it had serious questions about the compatibility of this agreement with the Schengen Convention and the principle of free movement of people enshrined in various European treaties.
 On 30 June 2009, Eurostar raised concerns at the UK House of Commons Home Affairs Select Committee that it was illegal under French law to collect the information required by the UK government under the e-Borders scheme, and the company would be unable to cooperate.

-On the northbound Disneyland and ski trains, the security check and French passport check took place at the origin, while the UK passport check took place at the UK arrival stations.
-These were the only routes where passengers are not cleared by UK border officials before crossing the Channel.

 On the northbound Marseille-London train, there was no facility for security or passport checks at the southern French stations, so passengers left the train at Lille-Europe, taking all their belongings with them, and underwent security and border checks there before rejoining the train which waited at the station for just over an hour.

 On several occasions, people have tried to stow away illegally on board the train, sometimes in large groups, trying to enter the UK; border monitoring and security is therefore extremely tight.
 Eurostar claims to have good and well-funded security measures.

+Former stations and routes

+Eurostar previously served London Waterloo International (1994–2007).
+There had been plans to retain some Eurostar services at Waterloo International, but this was ruled out on cost grounds.